pavoltravnik/maxims-of-law/maxims-of-law.md

 Mors dicitur ultimum supplicium.
 Death is denominated the extreme penalty.
 3 Inst.
 212.

 Mortuus exitus non est exitus.
 To be dead born is not to be born.
 Co.
 Litt.
-29. See 2 Paige, 35; Domat, liv. pr l. t.
+29. See 2 Paige, 35; Domat, liv. prel. t.
 2, s.
 1, n.
 4, 6; 2 Bouv.
 Inst. n.
 1721 and 1935.

 Multa conceduntur per obliquum quae non conceduntur de directo.
 Many things are conceded indirectly which are not allowed directly.
 6 co.
 47. Multa in jure communi contra rationem disputandi pro communi ultilitate introducta sunt.
 Many things have been introduced into the common law, with a view to the public good, whic are inconsistent with sound reason.
 Co.
 Litt.
 70; Broom's Max.
 67; 2 Co.
 R. 75.
 See 3 T. R. 146; 7 T. R. 252.

 Multa multo exercitatione facilius quam regulis percipies.
 You will perceive many things more easily by practice than by rules.
 4 Co.
 Inst.
 50.

-Multa non vetat lex. quae tamen tacit damnavit.
+Multa non vetat lex. quae tamen tacite damnavit.
 The law forbids many things, which yet it has silently condemned.

 Multa transeunt cum universitate quae non per se transeunt.
 Many things pass as a whole which would not pass separately.